bakwc/PySyncObj/README.md

 [docs-image]: https://readthedocs.org/projects/pysyncobj/badge/?version=latest
 [docs]: http://pysyncobj.readthedocs.io/en/latest/

 PySyncObj is a python library for building fault-tolerant distributed systems.
 It provides the ability to replicate your application data between multiple servers.
+It has following features:

-- It use [raft protocol](http://raft.github.io/) for leader election and log replication.
+- [raft protocol](http://raft.github.io/) for leader election and log replication
-- It supports log compaction.
-It use fork for copy-on-write while serializing data on disk.
+- Log compaction - it use fork for copy-on-write while serializing data on disk
-- It supports dynamic membership changes cluster reconfiguration.
-You can do it with [syncobj_admin](https://github.com/bakwc/PySyncObj/wiki/syncobj_admin) utility or [directly from your code](https://github.com/bakwc/PySyncObj/wiki/Dynamic-membership-change).
+- Dynamic membership changes - you can do it with [syncobj_admin](https://github.com/bakwc/PySyncObj/wiki/syncobj_admin) utility or [directly from your code](https://github.com/bakwc/PySyncObj/wiki/Dynamic-membership-change)
+- [Zero downtime deploy](https://github.com/bakwc/PySyncObj/wiki/Zero-downtime-deploy) - no need to stop cluster to update nodes
-- It supports in-memory and on-disk serialization.
-You can use in-memory mode for small data and on-disk for big one.
+- In-memory and on-disk serialization - you can use in-memory mode for small data and on-disk for big one
-- It has encryption - you can set password and use it in external network.
+- Encryption - you can set password and use it in external network
-- It supports python2 and python3 on linux, macos and windows.
-No dependencies required (only optional one, eg. cryptography).
+- Python2 and Python3 on linux, macos and windows - no dependencies required (only optional one, eg. cryptography)
-- Configurable event loop - it can works in separate thread with it's own event loop - or you can call onTick function inside your own one.
+- Configurable event loop - it can works in separate thread with it's own event loop - or you can call onTick function inside your own one
 - Convenient interface - you can easily transform arbitrary class into a replicated one (see example below).

 ## Content